Charles Edward Jennings

-General Charles Edward Saul Jennings (19 October 1751 – 11 December 1799), also referred to as Brave Kilmaine, was an Irish soldier under French service, and a revolutionary.
-He was committed to the cause of Irish independence and an active supporter of the French Revolution.
-Jennings is known to have been an associate of Theobald Wolfe Tone and served as a brigade and division commander under Napoleon I.
+Charles Edward Jennings de Kilmaine (19 October 1751 – 11 December 1799) was an Irish-born French army officer who served under Napoleon.
+He was a staunch supporter of Irish independence from British rule in Ireland, while being an active supporter of the French Revolution.
+Kilmaine is known to have been an associate of Theobald Wolfe Tone, Thomas Paine and Napper Tandy.

-Jennings served in the American War of Independence and the French Revolutionary Wars.
-He played a minor role in the Irish independence movement.
-Jennings was known for his personal reserve and as one of the most charismatic Irish generals of the Revolutionary and Napoleonic period.
-Though he was not ennobled, he is sometimes referred to as de Kilmaine and Baron de Kilmaine in reference to the Jennings' ancestral home in Kilmaine, County Mayo.
+Kilmaine served in both the American Revolutionary War and the French Revolutionary Wars.
+He played a minor role in Irish Rebellion of 1798, going as far as to set up secret meetings between Wolfe Tone and Napoleon.
+Kilmaine was known for being one of the most charismatic Irish generals of the Revolutionary and Napoleonic period.
+Though he was not ennobled, he is sometimes referred to as de Kilmaine and Baron de Kilmaine in reference to the Jennings's ancestral home in Kilmaine, County Mayo.